-In the social sciences, a primary source is original information that has not been interpreted or presented by another author.
+In the behavioral sciences, a primary source is an empirical study or information that has not been interpreted or presented by another author.
 This could include a dataset or other quantitative results, or the results of an experiment published in a peer-reviewed journal.
 When searching for primary sources in the field of psychology, you will want to look for first-hand accounts of research conducted by the author(s).
 These are usually recent publications that present new information or discoveries.

 A primary source in psychology will be...